gridsome/gridsome.org/docs/how-it-works.md

 1. **Initialize** - Reads project configuration and initializing installed plugins etc.
 2. **Load sources** - Source plugins fetch their data and update the internal store.
 3. **Create GraphQL schema** - Generates the GraphQL schema from node types in store.
-4. **Generate code** - Generates runtime code like routes, plugins etc.
-5. **Bootstrap finish** - Starts the development server and shows the URLs in your console.
+4. **Generate code** - Generates runtime code like routes, plugins etc.lopment server and shows the URLs in your console.

-### The GraphQL data layer
+### GraphQL for data managment
-The GraphQL data layer is a tool **available in development mode**.
-This is where all the data in a Gridsome project is located.
-Add data from any **data sources** with [Source plugins](/plugins) or with the [Data Store API](/docs/data-store-api).
+**The GraphQL data layer is a tool available in development mode**.
+This is where all the data fetched into a Gridsome project is stored.
+Think of it as a local, temporary database that helps you work faster and better with your data.
+Add data from any **data sources** with [Source plugins](/plugins) or with the [Data store API](/docs/data-store-api).
 Data can be queried in any page or component.

+5. **Bootstrap finish** - Starts the deve
 [Learn more about Querying data here](/docs/data-query-data).